 Tom Jurassic back here and today we are going to delve back into the LEGO Realm for a last look at my favourite LEGO Marvel sets released up until today’s date.
-We’ve got some fun sets to look at – so let’s not waste any more time, and let’s dive straight in!
+We’ve got some fun sets to look at – so let’s not waste any more time, and let’s dive straight in to the best LEGO Marvel sets of 2017-2019!

 76077: Iron Man: Detroit Steel Strikes